mcinglis/c-style/readme.md

 My programming ability is hindered by my inability to work with bad interfaces.
 I think the best engineers are those who can make do with what they're given; I can't, unless it's for work or school.

-Anyway, this document describes what I consider good C. Some points are as trivial as style, while others are more intricate.
+Anyway, this document describes what I consider good C (which I very rarely see).
+Some points are as trivial as style, while others are more intricate.
 Some points I adhere to religiously, and others I use as a guideline.
 I prioritize correctness, readability, simplicity and maintainability over speed, because:

 * [premature optimization is the root of all evil](http://c2.com/cgi/wiki?PrematureOptimization)
 * compilers are better at optimizing than humans, and they're only going to get better

 **Write correct, readable, simple and maintainable software, and tune it when you're done**, with benchmarks to identify the choke points.
 Also, modern compilers *will* change computational complexities.
-Simplicity and maintainability can often lead you to the best solution anyway - e.g., it's easier to write a linked list than it is to get an array to grow, but it's harder to index a list than it is to index an array.
+Simplicity can often lead you to the best solution anyway: it's easier to write a linked list than it is to get an array to grow, but it's harder to index a list than it is to index an array.

 Many of these rules are just good programming practices, and apply outside of C programming.
 Writing this guide made me deeply consider, and reconsider, best C programming practices.
-I've changed my opinion multiple times on more than a few points here.
+I've changed my opinion multiple times on many of the rules in this document.

-So, I'm probably still wrong on even more points. **This is a work-in-progress;** issues and pull-requests are very welcome.
-This guide is licensed under the [Creative Commons Attribution-ShareAlike](/license.md), so I'm not liable for anything.
+So, I'm certain I'm wrong on even more points.
+This is a constant work-in-progress; issues and pull-requests are very welcome.
+This guide is licensed under the [Creative Commons Attribution-ShareAlike](/license.md), so I'm not liable for anything you do with this, etc.

 ---